Optimization of conveyance of quantum particles by moving potential well: Uniform acceleration

 An example of this decomposition is depicted in Fig.~\ref{initial-disturbance}.
 Before the acceleration, the state is the ground state of the trapping potential (right).
-After the acceleration, the states is expressed by a linear combination of eigenstates of the new frame (\ref{dk2}) (left).
-Each state evolves with its own frequency $e^{-i\tilde{E}_k t/\hbar}$, which causes dephasing of the states which expresses the drop-off from the trapping potential.
+After the acceleration, the state is expressed by a linear combination of eigenstates of the new frame (\ref{dk2}) (left).
+Each state evolves with its own frequency $e^{-i\tilde{E}_k t/\hbar}$, which causes dephasing of the states which expresses the dropoff from the trapping potential.

 The survival probability is given by